Nile Niami: "The One"

 In March 2021, Niami's LLC, Crestlloyd, defaulted on US$165 million in debt related to the property, causing it to enter receivership.
 A foreclosure sale scheduled for October 2021 was halted when Crestlloyd filed for Chapter 11 bankruptcy.
 In July 2021, the 3.8-acre property was placed in court-ordered receivership by Los Angeles County Superior Court.
 Ted Lanes of Lanes Management was appointed as receiver.
-Lanes oversaw completion of the property and secured a certificate of occupancy.

-Once valued at US$500 million, "The One" was formally listed for sale in January 2022 at an asking price of US$295 million.
-It did not receive an offer and on March 4, 2022, The property was sold at auction for US$127 million, becoming one of the most expensive houses ever sold at an auction in the United States.
-It broke the previous record that was set in 2021 when The Hearst Estate in Beverly Hills sold at auction for US$63.1 million.
-The buyer was Richard Saghian, owner of Fashion Nova.
+During construction, Niami initially stated the home would be listed for US$500 million.
+It was formally listed for sale in January 2022 at an asking price of US$295 million.
+It did not receive an offer and on March 4, 2022, the property was sold at a bankruptcy auction to Richard Saghian, the owner of Fashion Nova, for US$126 million.
+It became the most expensive home ever sold at an auction in the United States, breaking the previous record set in 2021 when the Hearst Estate in Beverly Hills sold for US$63.1 million, but fell short of the California sales record of US$177 million set by a Malibu mansion purchased by Marc Andreessen in 2021.
+Its sale price was considered a disappointment, as the mansion had accrued $256 million of debt from its construction, and required at least $10 million of additional work to receive a certificate of occupancy and fix issues such as cracked marble and water leakage.
+Niami unsuccessfully attempted to block the sale to Saghian.